muhamadapriadi/Scholarship-Dicoding/README.md

 # Submission
-This is a Submission Dicoding project for Machine Learning and Android Developer For Machine Learning, we have to make an App that can recognize a given image and have to signify wether it's rock, paper or scissors.
+This is a Submission Dicoding project for Machine Learning and Android Developer For Machine Learning, we have to make an App that can recognize a given image and have to identify whether it's rock, paper or scissors.
 As for Android Developer :
 here's the requirement for pass Belajar Fundamental Aplikasi Android :